7 Tips for Planning an Epic Coming-of-Age Teen Party in Orlando

 - Day trip to a beach near Orlando

-- Outing to Dezerland, the Main Event, or other indoor Orlando attraction
+- Outing to Dezerland, the Main Event, or other indoor Orlando attractions

 - Dinner, sporting event, concert, or play with your teen and a few close friends